flyingmachine/brave-clojure-web/content/namespaces.md

 ## Your Project as a Library

 Real-world libraries store collections of objects like books, magazines, and DVDs.
-Each object is placed systematically within this physical space and given a name which corresponds with its location.
-That way you can easily find an object if you know its name.

-For example, if I picked up _The Da Vinci Code_ (a modern masterpiece) at your local library, I would likely find a piece of paper with "813.54" printed on it glued to the book's spine.
-"813.54" is the book's name within the context of the library's organizational system.
+They use addressing systems so that, given an object's address, you can navigate the physical space and retrieve the object you're looking for.

-And now that you know that _The Da Vinci Code_ is named "813.54", you can efficiently navigate your library and locate the physical space where the book resides.
+No human being is going to know off-hand what a book's address is, so libraries provide tools for finding the address.
+For example, if you searched for "The Da Vinci Code" your local library's database, it would return the address "813.54" to you (if it's using the Dewey Decimal System).
+Now that you know that _The Da Vinci Code_'s address, you can efficiently navigate your library and locate the physical space where the book resides.
 Then you can engage in the literary and/or hate-reading adventure of your lifetime.

 It's useful to imagine a similar physical setup in Clojure.
 I think of Clojure as storing objects like data structures and functions in a vast set of numbered lockers.
+Clojure keeps track of links between the *symbols* which identify objects and the references

-Clojure uses *namespaces* to organize maps between human-friendly names and references (known as *Vars*) to these lockers.
+Clojure uses *namespaces* to organize maps between human-friendly *symbols* and references (known as *Vars*) to these lockers.

+I think of namespaces as little cubicles used to organize the

 When you give Clojure a name, it looks up the corresponding Var.
-That gives it the location of the locker, which it hustles on over to and retrieves the object you want.
+That gives it the location of the locker.
+Clojure then hustles on over to the locker and retrieves the object you want.

 In Clojure, you are always "in" a namespace.
 When you start the REPL, for example, you're in the `user` namespace.
 The prompt will show the current namespace with something like `user>`.

 Namespaces are objects of type `clojure.lang.Namespace`.
 The current namespace is always accessible with `*ns*` &ndash; try typing that in